 ATP Hong Kong Open

-The men’s tennis tournament was first played in 1973, with the great Rod Laver winning the inaugural men’s singles and doubles events (with Colin Dibley).
+The tournament was first held in 1973, with Rod Laver winning both the inaugural singles title and the doubles title alongside Colin Dibley.

 ATP Hong Kong Open